acidburn0zzz/janebydesign/src/posts/2016/05/04/building-with-gulp.md

 ---
 author: Jane
 category: Learning
-tags: css, gulp, html, javascript
+tags: css, gulp, html, javascript, learning
 ---

+<p class="short-summary">How this blog came to be.</p>
+<!--more-->

 Once upon a time this blog didn't exist.
 And then it did, thanks to some good ol' fashioned mentoring and learning the tools to make this a possibility.
 So, what's more fitting that utilising this beautifully built blog to blab about its conception and birth as a first post?
 Nothing, exactly.
 Well, let's get to it, shall we?

-<!--more-->

 <center>![alt text](http://i.giphy.com/xT9DPybeuKfVL8wslq.gif)</center>